ofaydn/ofaydn/README.md

 -💻 I’m currently a software engineering student
--💻 nowadays i'm trying to learn react and ofaydn.dev/ is my personal website
+-💻 nowadays i'm trying to learn java and ofaydn.dev/ is my personal website

 <!---
 ofaydn/ofaydn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.